kaaeell/kaaeell/README.md

 Right now, I’m mainly working with Python and building practical beginner-to-intermediate projects.
 I care more about consistency and long-term improvement than rushing or showing off.

-You’ll find a few pinned projects here — they’re the ones I’ve learned the most from so far.
+You’ll find a few pinned projects here, they’re the ones I’ve learned the most from so far.

 Still learning, still building, one project at a time :)